 Routinely processed, neutral-buffered formalin-fixed and paraffin-embedded tissue section tissues are used with this primary antibody.
-Approximately 4um tissue sections are preferred and they should be placed on positively charged slides.
+Approximately 4um tissue sections are preferred, and they should be placed on positively charged slides.
 Pretreatment of deparaffinized tissue with heat-induced epitope retrieval is recommended.
-Results may vary due to prolonged fixation or unexpected introduction of foreign materials or interfering substances.
+Results may vary due to prolonged fixation, unexpected foreign materials, or interfering substances.
 Decalcification may also affect the staining results.